 3. Regulations on methodological association.

-4. Regulations on the Methodological Council.
+4. Regulations on the methodological council.

-6. Regulations on the off-budget fund.
+6. Regulations on the extra-budgetary fund.

 8. Regulations on the student council.

-9. Regulations on the student hostel.
+9. Regulations on student dormitories.

 12. Regulations on the student scientific association.